-Earthworks will be undertaken in stages and commence when all necessary consents and final management plans are in place.
-Once consents and plans are in place, then a start date will be determined in the next earthworks season.
-It is envisaged that all earthworks will be completed within three earthworks seasons.
+Earthworks will be undertaken in stages and commence when all necessary consents are in place.
+Once consents are in place, then a start date will be determined in the next earthworks season.
+It is envisaged that all earthworks will be completed within ten earthworks seasons.
 Applications for Winter Works will only be lodged if required.

-It is proposed that the bulk earthworks operation will comprise of three separated work sections (Stages 1 to 3) that will be undertaken independent of each other as shown on the earthwork plans attached in Appendix A.
+It is proposed that the bulk earthworks operation will comprise of three separated work sections (Stage 1, 2, and 3) that will be undertaken independent of each other as shown on the earthwork plans attached in Appendix A.